anuragjatofficial/excelerate/README.md

 - Update quiz status
 - Update lecture status
 - See their stats
+### Admin can :.
+- Add course
+- Assign courses to student
+- Delete course by ID
+- Delete student by ID
+- Delete Instructor by ID
+- Show course stats
 ## Installation steps

 To install & run this application follow these few steps